Home Lessons Tutorials Links Books About Us Site Map

 Library of Congress

 President Madison was the first president who had been a congressman.
+Other offices he held besides President are:

 • George Clinton (1809-1812)

-• none (1812-1813)
+• None (1812-1813)

 • Elbridge Gerry (1813-1814)

-• none (1814-1817)
+• None (1814-1817)

 James Madison was the first President to regularly wear trousers instead of knee breeches.

 The Madison's may have been the first President and First Lady to serve their guests ice cream.
+(Jefferson might have been the first to do this.)

 When the British burned the White House, the president and his wife fled.
 His wife Dolley, however, was able save the Declaration of Independence and a painting of George Washington.